yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Intro
 * ======
 * Deborah:
 * Honey lets go on a Christmas family road trip.
-We have not gone on a vacation for shuch a long time.
+We have not gone on a vacation for such a long time.
 Daniel is off to University next year and Edwin is already in High School.
 It'll be good for the family.
 * ---
 * Kevin:
 * I suppose so.
 I've been a contractor for a long time and I have not had much vacation.
 But road trips are so tiring.